+What it usually means: Spanish for “little window.”
 What it means in Miami: Your caffeine-schilling drug dealer.
 (There’s one on every corner, they know what you like, and you’re probably addicted to whatever they’re giving you.)

 In a sentence: “I’ll take 632 croquetas, two cordatidos, and… Wait, you didn’t want anything from the ventanita yourself, did you?”